dbursztynowski/cl_demo/README2.md

 # Demo-2 user guide

 This guide presents a demo summarizing the work done in 2024.
 Here, the framework from Demo-1 has been enhanced by allowing users to delegate the decision making logic of the loop to external applications.
-Delegation takes the form of sending queries and receiving responses form such applications.
+We refer to that as the enrichment of control loop.
+It takes the form of sending queries and receiving responses form such applications.
 This significantly broadens the possibilities offered to the user to declaratively define the decision taking logic of loop components without the need to recompile the code and build new images of operator containers.
 In this demo, we use OPA/Rego policy engine as an example of external application playing the role of policy decision point.
 Adding other policy engines (i.e., other applications to work with) may need changes in the code of respective operators.

 #### Note: Mastering the installation of the environment and loop deployment process as outlined in README1.md is required to sucessfully recreate Demo-2.

-TODO: here goes a more genral picture of loop enriched with interfaces to external apps.
+Enrichment of operator-based control loop with external applications is shown schematically in Figure 1.

 <p align="center">
   <img width="70%" src="./images/general-loop.png"></img>